AliSadeghi-dev/VanilaProjects/breath-app/README.md

-## Relaxer App
+## breath App

-A relaxing breathing app with a visual director to tell you when to breathe in, hold and breathe out
+A breathing app with a visual director to tell you when to breathe in, hold and breathe out

 ## Project Specifications